Updated - April 11, 2022

 On the one hand, you can use your routing number to set up automatic withdrawals for bills or subscriptions.
 It can be hard to remember to pay each bill, so automatic payments are convenient for many people.

 If you need to set up direct deposit for work or a side hustle you have, you'll also need your BMO routing number.
 This will help you receive payments on time and consistently.

 Any time you might want to set up a recurring payment, be sure to find your routing number.
-Then, you can make sure you have everything to help the transactions process smoothly.

 Another crucial number to know is your BMO cheque transit number.
 While it's a part of your routing number, it varies based on the branch where you opened the account.

 If you have multiple BMO accounts, they may have different transit numbers.
 That can be common for people who move around Canada a lot.

 Consider how you can find the transit number for each BMO account.

 As with your routing number, you can find your BMO transit number on cheque books and individual cheques.
 Along with other BMO cheque numbers, the transit number will be part of the MICR line.

 You'll need to find the routing number, whether it uses eight or nine digits.
 If there are eight digits, the transit number with be the first five digits.
 On the other hand, it will be the last five digits of a nine-digit routing number.

 You can void a cheque to keep on hand for whenever you need this number.
 Then, you won't need to worry about running out of cheques or having to search elsewhere.